digilias/embedded-rust-workshop/slides/session4.md

 color: #333
 ---

-# Session 4: Using HAL for programming
+# Session 4: More on HAL

 *  **Goal:** Using embassy-stm32 as HAL for the device-driver application.